ericstratford/predictable-residence/README.md

 - Get the average k-fold cross validation accuracy for decision tree model with k = 10
 - Train and test our data using a decision tree model
 - Get the average k-fold cross validation accuracy for k-nearest neighbors model with k = 10
+- Train and test our data using a k nearest neighbors model BEFORE hyperparamter tuning
+- Perform hyperparameter tuning for our k nearest neighbors model
-- Train and test our data using a k nearest neighbors model
+- Train and test our data using a k nearest neighbors model AFTER hyperparameter tuning
-- Calculate the accuracy, true positive rate, true negative rate, false positive rate, and false negative rate across all classes for k-nearest neighbors
+- Calculate the accuracy, true positive rate, true negative rate, false positive rate, and false negative rate for each class with k-nearest neighbors

 # 3. Results